-Beech Mountain, North Carolina: Land of OzA once abandoned Oz mountaintop theme park, refurbished by locals to open to the public one weekend a year.
+Beech Mountain, North Carolina: Land of OzA once abandoned Oz mountaintop theme park, refurbished by locals to open to the public only a few weekends a year.

 - 2669 Beech Mountain Pkwy, Beech Mountain, NC

 - Hwy 184 takes you to the town of Beech Mountain.
 A winding two-lane road just to the left of the Chamber of Commerce building -- Beech Mountain Pkwy -- takes you up to a sign that says, "Emerald Mountain."
 Through that gate, it's another half-mile, past a bunch of ski lifts.

 - Weekends in June and Oct.
 Sa 10-4 Su 11-4.
 (Call to verify)